 Cut Back on Cheese

 Tyramine is a natural compound that forms in protein-rich foods as they age.
-It’s also a known trigger for migraines.
-These cheeses are known to be high in tyramine:
+It’s also a trigger for migraines.
+These cheeses are high in tyramine:

 Avoid These Additives